 We communicate with you, for example, by emails.
 These may include for example, emails with information about the Service.
 To opt out of receiving emails, you need to follow unsubscribe link located in the footer of the email or by contacting our support team at firstname.lastname@example.org.

-We process your personal data for our marketing campaigns.
-As a result, you will receive information about our products, such as, for example, special offers or new features and products available on the Website.
-We may show you advertisements on our Website, and send you emails for marketing purposes.
-If you do not want to receive marketing emails from us, you can unsubscribe following instructions in the footer of the marketing emails or by contacting our support team at firstname.lastname@example.org.
+We process your personal data for sending our newsletter.
+If you do not want to receive emails from us, you can unsubscribe following instructions in the footer of the marketing emails or by contacting our support team at email@example.com.